 Thanks to Brian the Pawn Nerd for his original report on selling and pawning laptops, which inspired this post.
 You can read it here: How to Pawn a Laptop: Prices And More

 Brands convey a uniform quality, credibility and experience.
 After a number of years, based on the laptop brand, there is an expected reputation of performance, technology, and reliability.
 So for example Apple Macbooks are expected to perform better than a Toshiba after a few years of use.
-This past month I saw a gently used 2008 Macbook Pro get an offer of $450, while a 2013 HP laptop got an offer of $300.
 Here is a rough order of laptop brand quality:

 To stay in business, pawnbrokers have to carefully judge books by their cover.
 So any visible damages to that Macbook Pro you want to sell or pawn would discourage any pawnbroker from giving you an offer.
 Brands promise a certain level of performance, technology, and reliability when a laptop is used carefully.
 If it’s been dropped, suffered water damaged or has other visible damages than the promised quality the brand offers has been compromised which could result to a minimum to no offer price at all.